 The Society provides support to practitioners in all aspects of their clinical practice, licensing, insurance, first aid, sharps disposal, updates on regulation, disciplinary and appeals proceedures and current professional standards etc.

 The Acupuncture Society was an active member organization

 of the Acupuncture Stakeholder Group (ASG), which was composed of the major UK Voluntary Regulatory Bodies like the British Acupuncture Council (BAcC), British Medical Acupuncture Society (BMAS), Acupuncture Association of Chartered Physiotherapists (AACP) and the British Academy of Western Medicial Acupuncture (BAWMA) who met quarterly to discuss and update of standards and self regulation within the profession, also the Society is a member of the Microsystems Acupuncture Regulatory Working Group and The British Acupuncture Federation which has been formed to merge and cooperate between Western Medical and Traditional Chinese Acupuncture Society's and Associations in the public interest and to promote safe and professional practice.

-Acupuncture Society Microsystems Acupuncture to include Auricular, Korean Hand and Spinal Acupuncture practitioner members can also apply to be included in the Complementary & Natural Healthcare Council Register, if they are already a practising registrable therapist with Anatomy and Physiology Level 3.
-The Acupuncture Society are in the process of applying for Voluntary Register Accreditation to the Professional Standards Authority as a member of the British Acupuncture Federation
+Acupuncture Society Microsystems Acupuncture practitioner members can also apply to be included in the Complementary & Natural Healthcare Council Register, if they are already a practising registrable therapist with Anatomy and Physiology Level 3.
+The Acupuncture Society are in the process of applying for Voluntary Register Accreditation to the Professional Standards Authority as a member of The British Acupuncture Federation